TAD3V/ds4mac/README.md

 # ds4mac
 A work in progress driver for the DualShock4 using the Mac.

+A continuation on the ds4mac driver by khallmark

 Progress:

 1. Basic kext, loads when DualShock4 is plugged in. - In Progress